Q: Is it OK to continue feeding my fish summer food and just feed them less of it?

 Even though wheat germ is the most common food to feed fish in the fall, you can still give your finned pals a treat in place of high-protein foods, too.
 Toss them some Cheerios, oatmeal or brown rice.
 Share some healthy vegetables, like carrots, pumpkin or frozen peas.
 They’ll provide important nutrients while being gentle on their system.

 As soon as water temperatures consistently read below 40 degrees Fahrenheit on your pond thermometer, remember to stop feeding your fish for the winter.
 Don’t worry: They won’t starve.
 The fast will give your fish the opportunity to give its digestive system a break and live off its fat reserves it added in the summer.
 In the spring, they’ll clean up and look fresher and healthier than ever.

 Pond Talk: What’s your fish’s favorite fall treat?

 Join over 50,000 fellow pond owners and receive our Weekly Pond Talk every Saturday.

-Filed under: Feeding Fish, Water Gardens & Features, Wheat Germ Fish Food | Tagged: feeding fish in cooler temperatures, fish food, wheat germ, wheat germ fish good, wheat germ food, wheatgerm, when to stop feeding fish | 11 Comments »
+Filed under: Feeding Fish, Koi & Goldfish, Seasonal Care, Water Gardens & Features, Wheat Germ Fish Food | Tagged: fall & spring fish food, feeding fish in cooler temperatures, stop feeding fish, wheat germ, wheat germ fish good, wheat germ food, wheatgerm, when to stop feeding fish | 11 Comments »